Michael McGinn: Relations with organized labor

 In his campaign for mayor, McGinn received the endorsements of several unions, including IBEW Local 77, SEIU Local 925, and UFCW Local 21.
 The King County Labor Council endorsed Mallahan, mainly because of McGinn's opposition to the tunnel to replace the viaduct, described by unions as a "deal breaker" that would cause the city and its unions to lose jobs and billions of dollars from the State of Washington and the federal government.
 The tunnel would have been partially funded by city, state, and federal governments, bringing federal money into the state and supporting the building industry.
 Seattle Firefighters Union Local 27 and the Seattle Police Officers Guild (SPOG) also endorsed Mallahan.
 SPOG President Rich O'Neill went on record at a news conference to criticize McGinn's lack of an adequate policy position regarding public safety.

 McGinn's prescriptions in 2010 for the city budget shortfall included additional furloughing of city employees, and were opposed by local public employee unions.

 Public approval

 In February 2010, two months after his election, McGinn's job approval was polled by SurveyUSA at 40% approve, 34% disapprove, and 27% unsure.
 By July, in a KING 5 poll, his approval was 45%, disapproving 38%, and 17% unsure.
 In March 2011, a poll by Elway Research reported public opinion of his performance as 4% excellent, 28% good, 39% fair, 27% poor, and 6% no opinion.
 A poll published by EMC Research in June 2011 showed a job approval rating of 33% and a disapproval rating of 65% in March.
 The same poll conducted in June showed a job approval of 23% and a disapproval of 73%.
 A SurveyUSA poll released on February 21, 2012, showed 33% approve, 50% disapprove, and 18% unsure.

+Post-mayoral career

+As of 2025, he is the Executive Director of America Walks, a nonprofit promoting walkable neighborhoods.